labF212/Scratch3-for-Arduino-ESP8266/README.md

 # Scratch3 for IOT

-How to use and install arduino and esp8266
+Arduino, Raspberry Pi, ESP-8266, Raspberry Pi Pico, Picoboard, Circuit Playground Express,
+RoboHAT MM1

+## Resumo em Português do manual: https://mryslab.github.io/s3-extend/

 Control your favorite physical computing device using Scratch 3.

-    Windows, Mac, **and Linux, including Raspberry Pi, are supported.**
+    - Windows, Mac, **and Linux, including Raspberry Pi, are supported.**

-    Launch Scratch 3 via the internet or locally on your computer.
+    - Launch Scratch 3 via the internet or locally on your computer.

-    Control your Raspberry Pi either locally or from your PC.
+    - Control your Raspberry Pi either locally or from your PC.

 # Como Instalar